 Staying in Sorrento

 Sorrento is another great place to stay in this area.
 As already mentioned, if you are mainly interested in the Amalfi Coast itself, it’s probably not the best place to be.
-However, if you are looking for one centrally-located ‘base’ town for all your excursions in the area, Sorrento is really a good choice.
+However, if you are looking for one centrally-located ‘base’ town for all your excursions in the area (Amalfi Coast, Capri, and also Pompeii, Mt Vesuvius, Herculaneum, and even Naples and beyond), Sorrento is really a good choice.

 We stayed at this nice 2-bedroom apartment on Marina Grande.
 While the apartment is a bit simple, the location and the views couldn’t be beaten.
 We loved being in the quieter, more local part of town where you see the fishing boats return from the sea in the morning and fishermen mending their nets in the evening.